BrianRuizy/learning-management-system/README.md

 1.2	Analysis
 Based on the requirements, analyze the software and give a planning.
 Note, use the analysis strategies studied in the lectures to produce necessary artifacts of analysis.

-1.3	System Development Life Cycle
-Apply the knowledge you learned from the class, apply 2D life cycle models on the project.
+1.3	System Development Life Cycle => Evolutionary Model Apply the knowledge you learned from the class, apply 2D life cycle models on the project.
 Select the suitable life cycle models and present your reasons.

-1.4	Team Work
+1.4	Team Work => Chief Programmer Model
 Select a team model as presented in the chapter 4.
 Describe your team organization and clarify each team member’s responsibility.
 Since this is a team project, the collaboration among team members is required.
 Corresponding artifacts are required to be submitted.

 1.5	Version Control
 Register account on https://github.com/ to study version control techniques for your team work on the project.
 A list of basic git commands is attached with this project assignment instruction.

-1.6	Apply UML Method
+1.6	Apply UML Method => Draw.io (website)
 Through requirements and analysis of the project, draw out necessary UML diagrams in the project.

 1.7	Data Records